 For me the point of a backpack is to assist you in carrying all of your equipment and essentials quickly and easily.

-You can’t blame the equipment if you can’t pack for toffee or you overload the bloody thing.
+You can’t blame the equipment if you don’t pack well or you overload the bloody thing.

-If anything, the fact that you can overload it and it doesn’t rip or show signs of damage is yet another positive for this backpack.
+If anything, the fact that you can overload it and it doesn’t rip or show signs of damage is yet another positive for this 5.11 tactical backpack.

 - Made with water repellent 1000D Nylon